Engagement results (Jan-Jun 2019)

 Draft LSPS open for community engagement.
 Online and face-to-face opportunities will be available.

-Final due to NSW Department of Planning and Environment (end 2019)
+Final due to NSW Department of Planning and Environment (early 2020)